rdov/rdov.github.io/contribute/index.md

 ## {{ page.title }}

-It's necessary to have a local copy of Deglet in order to check if changes don't break the existing code.
+For code contributions it's necessary to have a local copy of Deglet in order to verify your changes.
 Even if you intend to contribute with existing translations, it's a good idea to have a local copy because you'll be able to check how the new text looks like.

-To get a local copy running, first run
+To get a local copy running, clone the repository and follow the instructions described in the README file:

     git clone git@bitbucket.org:deginner/deglet.git

-and follow the instructions present in the README file.
-Then edit `app/src/constant/ServerConstants.js` to use `deglet.xyz` as the hostname for every entry so you don't need to run a server component yourself.

-> Do not change the port numbers in `ServerConstants.js`, and remember to run ``make`` again after saving the modifications.

 If you're doing many modifications, small or not, it's recommended to run `npm start` as it will watch for modifications and rebuild Deglet as